corsairmarks/more_standard_districts/mod/README.md

 Along with the new district types, this mod adds new colony designations for Commercial Worlds (focuses on Trade Districts) and Leisure Worlds (focuses on Leisure Districts) as well as updates the Tech-World designation to understand the new research district type and to offer a Research District build speed increase.
 Unification Center and Fortress World automation plans are also updated to understand the new district types.
 Each of the new colony designations features a build automation plan (including Rogue Servitors for Leisure Worlds).

 All districts respond to changes in civics that alter jobs.
-For example, Leisure Districts swap Entertainers for a Duelists with Warrior Culture and Ecclesiastical Districts trade a Priest for a Manager for spiritualist megacorps.
+For example, Leisure Districts swap Entertainers for a Duelists with Warrior Culture and Ecclesiastical Districts trade a Priest for a Manager for spiritualist MegaCorps.

 ## Localisation